Shatterstar: Publication history

 Shatterstar first appeared in The New Mutants #99 (March 1991), and was created by Fabian Nicieza and Rob Liefeld.
 He also appeared on a pin-up bonus cover in The New Mutants Annual #6 (July 1990) as part of a 'Vision to Come', predating his appearance in The New Mutants #99.

-Since his debut Shatterstar has mainly appeared in the original X-Force title, with some issues devoted solely to him.
+Since his debut, Shatterstar has mainly appeared in the original X-Force title, with some issues devoted solely to him.
 In 2005, the character was featured in his own limited series, X-Force: Shatterstar.
 Shatterstar became a member of X-Factor in X-Factor #45 (August 2009).

 Shatterstar also starred in a self-titled five-issue miniseries in 2018.

 Fictional character biography

 Shatterstar is an artificial human from Mojo's planet Mojoworld a century in the future who was genetically engineered to serve as a gladiator.
 Eventually, he escaped and joined the Cadre Alliance, the rebel group that sought to overthrow Mojo's dictatorship.
 From there, he learned the Cadre's language and began taking part in missions.

-On one of these missions, Arize sent him back in time to Earth to find the X-Men and get their assistance in defeating and overthrowing Mojo.
-He did not find the X-Men though.
+On one of these missions, Arize sends Shatterstar back in time to Earth to find the X-Men and get their assistance in defeating and overthrowing Mojo.
+However, he does not find the X-Men.
 Shatterstar was either teleported or traveled back in time to Earth at the point just before Cable reorganized the New Mutants into X-Force.
-At first, he battled Cable, Domino, and the New Mutants, but after they talked with him the mutants aided him against the Imperial Protectorate.
-With Cable's assurance that they would help him defeat Mojo (though with the use of time travel it was not urgent that they leave anytime soon) Shatterstar became a founding member of the new team, X-Force.
+At first, he battles Cable, Domino, and the New Mutants, but after they talked with him, the group aids him against the Imperial Protectorate.
+With Cable's assurance that they would help him defeat Mojo (though with the use of time travel it was not urgent that they leave anytime soon), Shatterstar becomes a founding member of the new team, X-Force.

 Later Shatterstar discovers, to his bewilderment, that he possesses the memories of the human Benjamin Russell.
 Soon afterwards, Mojo imprisons Cable and Shatterstar and transforms them into digital images for one of his television programs.
 In the course of the show, Shatterstar is mortally wounded in combat.
 Spiral teleports Cable and Shatterstar back into reality, where they regain their true forms.
 Spiral brings Cable, Shatterstar, Longshot, and Siryn to the Weisman Institute for the Criminally Insane in Rutland, Vermont.
 There, Spiral directs them to the bedside of one of its patients, a mutant named Benjamin Russell who has been in a coma since his powers had emerged and appears identical to Shatterstar.
 Longshot transfers Shatterstar's soul into Russell's body, causing it to take on his appearance.
 Restored to peak health and full consciousness and feeling "whole" for the first time in his life, Shatterstar resumes his work as a member of X-Force.